BxCppDev/bxdecay0/README.rst

   datasets of tabulated space-phase factors so if you don't need it in your  client code,  it is  better to  disable this  features for  it implies the downloading of external resource files (~1.7 GB).

   Example for disabling DBD gA generators:

   .. code:: bash

      $ cmake ... -DBxDecay0_WITH_DBD_GA=OFF ...
   ..

 Build, test and install
 -----------------------

-You will need **Git with LFS support** in order to download data files specific to the DB gA processes.

 From the build directory: